-Despite the openness of this kitchen and the amount of windows within it, it has a great deal of storage space in both base and wall cabinets.
-Storage is one of the most important defining characteristics of any of our contemporary kitchen projects, which is part of a movement that is noted for its lack of clutter and its embrace of clean, uninterrupted surfaces.
-In a modern kitchen, every appliance and implement has a place, many out of view.
+Despite the openness of this modern kitchen and the amount of windows within it, it has a great deal of storage space in both base and wall cabinets.
+Storage is one of the most important defining characteristics of any of our contemporary kitchen projects at Modiani Kitchens, which is part of a movement that is noted for its lack of clutter and its embrace of clean, uninterrupted surfaces.
+In a modern kitchen, every kitchen appliance and implement has a place, many out of view.

 The residence that this kitchen is located within was a prototypical suburban home that was converted to a contemporary showcase, with a particularly large and open space to the rear of the home.
 The kitchen design was intended to embrace the homeowner’s lifestyle, which includes a lot of entertaining.
 The kitchen was purposefully designed to make it a great space for hosting pool parties.

-In addition to facilitating entertaining, the owner’s preferences were worked in through use of a oak wall covers, a nod to the owner’s love for zen influences and the practices of yoga and meditation.
-Also in the natural realm, an exposed metal stand in the center of the kitchen was left exposed and incorporated into the island.
+In addition to facilitating entertaining, the owner’s preferences were worked in through use of an oak wall covers, a nod to the owner’s love for ZEN influences and the practices of yoga and meditation.
+Also, in the natural realm, an exposed metal stand in the center of the kitchen was left exposed and incorporated into the modern kitchen island.
 It is a visual touchstone that draws the mind toward nature and is also a nod toward the more modern, due to its industrial feel.
-Gaggenau appliances were used throughout this kitchen.
-The countertops are Caesarstone, and Cesar cabinets were used throughout in the Cesar Maxima 2.2 kitchen model.
+Kitchen appliances by the German appliance manufacturer Gaggenau were used throughout this kitchen.
+The kitchen countertops are Caesarstone, and Cesar cabinets were used throughout the interiors in the Cesar Maxima 2.2 kitchen model.

 Photographer © Wing Wong, Memories TTL